The following is a snapshot of the last two years living in Georgia, 2015-2017. Any one picture could have its full blog entry, so bear with me.

 Georgians have a truly distinctive polyphonic tradition, a phenomenal traditional ballet troupe, and are known to be savvy experts of chic hipster sensibilities.
 They claim major poets such as the “Dante” of the Caucasus Shota Rustaveli, and like the Armenians, also claim to have invented wine.
 They certainly have much more of it.
 The Carrefour grocery store has a half-dozen wine tasting stations to start your weekly shop.
 You’ll see bottles claiming a 6000 year tradition – I even saw one claiming 8,000!!
 Let’s just say that Pheasant’s Tears winery is becoming famous for a reason.
 At a recent wedding in Canada, I sipped wine stored in concrete – producing similar results to the traditional qvevri clay jars, lined with beeswax.
 It had an earthy feel to it, the result of throwing the skins in with the grapes and letting them ferment as they will.
 It’s called “skin on skin” method – the the light fruitiness of a Rkatsiteli grape can become an earthy, complex, and downright mysterious sensation.

 What Armenia has in length of history and distinctiveness (their history and manuscript museums are phenomenal), Georgia has in natural beauty and willingness to feast.
-There is not one single monastery of equal beauty in Georgia, but there are plenty of monks and nuns in active monasteries, and they produce a lot of wine.
+There is not one single monastery of equal beauty in Georgia [Edit 2021: yes there are!], but there are plenty of monks and nuns in active monasteries, and they produce a lot of wine.
 Sanahin and Haghpat monasteries, just a hundred and fifty kilometers away in Armenia, remain unequalled in mystery.
-Yet the norther trade routes are literally strewn with medieval castles and churches waiting to be rediscovered.
+Yet the northern trade routes are literally strewn with medieval castles and churches waiting to be rediscovered.
 I’ve been here for two years and barely scratched the surface.

 We love our new friends here in Tbilisi, and we look forward to learning more about Georgia and its people.
 And no, Armenia, we will never forget you.